Luiserebii/HydroSnowflake-Marketplace-Coupons/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Luiserebii/HydroSnowflake-Marketplace-Coupons/badge.svg?branch=master)](https://coveralls.io/github/Luiserebii/HydroSnowflake-Marketplace-Coupons?branch=master)

 ## Introduction
 Snowflake is an [ERC-1484 `Provider`](https://erc1484.org/) that provides on-/off-chain identity management.
-For more details, see [our whitepaper](https://github.com/hydrogen-dev/hydro-docs/tree/master/Snowflake).
+For more details, see [the whitepaper](https://github.com/hydrogen-dev/hydro-docs/tree/master/Snowflake).

 This project is essentially a chain of smart contracts built on top of the Hydro Snowflake protocol, aiming to provide a marketplace platform for sellers to launch their own stores and sell to users.
 Coupons are also featured, allowing users to use globally defined coupons guaranteed to expire within a certain time period, or assigning coupons per Snowflake EIN, manageable via multiple addresses.